In this tutorial, I’ll teach you how to set up a WooCommerce + WordPress online store where you can list and sell physical products.

 After a couple of seconds, the text on the button will change to “Activate.”
 Go ahead and click it.

 At this stage, you’ll see WooCommerce’s on-screen launch/setup wizard.
 This thing makes the process uber-easy and takes you by the hand through everything.
-To begin, click “Let’s Go!”
+To start, click “Let’s Go!”

 - “Shop” – this is where your products are going to be displayed.

-- “Cart” – this is the shopping cart where your customers can go to adjust their order before proceeding to checkout.
+- “Cart” – this is the shopping cart where your customers can adjust their order before proceeding to checkout.

-- “Checkout” – this is where the customers get to pick the shipping/delivery method and pay for whatever they’ve bought.
+- “Checkout” – this is where the customers choose the shipping/delivery method and pay for whatever they’ve bought.

 - “My Account” – a kind of a profile page for registered customers (they will be able to view their past orders there and manage other details).